Building the

 Our AI backbone improves continuously through data collected by our robot infrastructure operating on rocket systems compounding every day.

 Every large vision starts with a clear proof point.
-Our first milestone is to demonstrate that our physical ai backbone design, simulates and coordinates with robots to build a functional rocket system.
+Our first milestone is to demonstrate that our physical ai backbone design, simulates and coordinates with robots to build a functional rocket system where upper stage becomes the orbital data center itself.

 The future of space will not be built manually.